rome/tools/website/src/_includes/docs/intro.md

 ## History

-> The history of Rome starts when I created the project 6to5, that would later become Babel.
-A JavaScript transpiler that converted ES6 to ES5.
+**Rome** was started by [Sebastian McKenzie](https://twitter.com/sebmck), the author of [Babel](https://babeljs.io/) and [Yarn](https://yarnpkg.com/):

+> #### Inception
 >
-> In early 2015, we renamed 6to5 to [Babel](https://babeljs.io).
-The name change was motivated by the desire to turn the project into something more general that could be used to develop other tooling on top of.
-I left the project and those plans never materialized.
+> The original project goal of Babel was to expand beyond compilation and be a more general base for other JavaScript tools.
+All language tooling generally has the same constraints and similar responsibilities, so it seemed silly that every tool was rolling their own configuration format, caching, parallelization model, parsing and more.
+These plans never materialized after I left the project, but the idea still stuck.
 >
-> Rome is the spiritual successor of that idea, except rather than exposing a large public API for other tools to use, we are building them all in one place, batteries included.
+> Rome is the spiritual successor of that idea, except rather than exposing a large public API for other tools to be built on, we are building them all in one place, with batteries included.
+We support frontend languages other than JavaScript too, those that can benefit the most from tight integration.
 >
-> I built Rome in private over the course of the last few years while working at Facebook, largely during my personal time.
-The project was open sourced at the beginning of 2020 and continues as a community project.

-— [Sebastian McKenzie](https://twitter.com/sebmck), author of **Babel** and **Rome**.
-[Read more](https://twitter.com/sebmck/status/1063574500938117120).

-**Rome** has a logo of a Roman arch, one of the most influential patterns in architecture.
-It symbolizes a strong foundation, allowing you to build large projects without worrying and struggling with tooling.
+> #### Development
+>
+> Development began in January 2018 while I was employed at Facebook.
+It was developed as a side project until 2019 when I was able to work on it full-time.
+I have since left Facebook, and Rome was open sourced in February 2020, where it continues to be driven entirely as a community project.

 ## Development Status

 **Rome is currently only supported as a [linter](#linting) for JavaScript and TypeScript.** We are actively working on support for other languages.

-Once our usage as a linter has matured we will work on releasing the other parts of Rome and expand beyond linting.
-Significant implementation has already been completed for other functionality such as bundling and testing.
+Once our usage as a linter has matured we will work on releasing the other parts of Rome and expand beyond linting. **Significant implementation has already been completed for other functionality such as bundling and testing.**

 ### Language Support